rycon2424/Multiplayer_ClientSidePrediction/pages/Part_4.md

 ## Don't spam Rpcs in the update loop
 tell us

+## Optimize the Rpc's by caching
+The server can also cache the "lastMovementData" of the clients instead of the clients sending it themselves.
+This setup would also make it even more anti cheat.

 ## Check if (movement) value has changed before sending
 tell us